SALA for Schools South Australian Living Artists Festival

 Credit Union SA will present art prizes for best primary school exhibition, best secondary school exhibition as well as best student artist in both categories:

 |Best Secondary School Exhibition|

-Awards will be judged during the SALA Festival, with winners to be announced at a ceremony in September 2018.
+Awards will be judged during the SALA Festival, with winners to be announced at a ceremony after the Festival concludes.

 - Art Rage